 Adding Geometry

-• rotation should be applied to mesh (via Ctrl+A > Apply Rotation menu or Object > Apply Rotation menu);
+• rotation should be applied to mesh (via the Ctrl+A > Apply Rotation menu or Object > Apply Rotation menu);

-• for connectors and mesh cables ideally the mesh pivot point should be located at the bottom of the mesh (but that’s not necessary);
+• for connectors and mesh cables, ideally the mesh pivot point should be located at the bottom of the mesh (but that’s not necessary);

 ../_images/axes.png